Home GCC compiler size benchmarks

 • gcc-arm-none-eabi-7-2017-q4-major

-It turned out that all the GCC6 compilers performed exactly the same; therefore, without reading the release notes I assume that the changes have to do with fixes rather optimisations.
+It turned out that all the GCC6 compilers performed exactly the same; therefore, without reading the release notes I assume that the changes have to do with fixes rather optimizations.

-The code I’ve used for the benchmards is here:
+The code I’ve used for the benchmarks is here:

 Results

-These are the results from compiling the code with different compilers and optimisation flags.
+These are the results from compiling the code with different compilers and optimization flags.

 gcc-arm-none-eabi-4_8-2013q4